dd9jn/rfc4880bis/rfc4880bis.md

 ## OpenPGP ECC Profile

-A compliant application MUST implement NIST curve P-256, SHOULD implement NIST curve P-521, SHOULD implemend Ed25519, SHOULD implement Curve25519, MAY implement NIST curve P-384, MAY implement brainpoolP256r1, and MAY implement brainpoolP512r1, as defined in {{ecc-curve-oid}}.
+A compliant application MUST implement NIST curve P-256, SHOULD implement NIST curve P-521, SHOULD implement Ed25519, SHOULD implement Curve25519, MAY implement NIST curve P-384, MAY implement brainpoolP256r1, and MAY implement brainpoolP512r1, as defined in {{ecc-curve-oid}}.
 A compliant application MUST implement SHA2-256 and SHOULD implement SHA2-384 and SHA2-512.
 A compliant application MUST implement AES-128 and SHOULD implement AES-256.